 Final Conclusion and my Recommendation

 The ShiBaZi Zou X-211 is a good knife for home use.
 It is a Dual or also called an All-purpose cleaver.
 The Angle of 25 degrees at the front and 30 degrees at the heel is interesting, and I like the idea.
 However, a 25-degree angle is sacrificing sharpness over durability.
-The 25 degree is very noticeable, so my advice is to add a 20-degree angle at the front two-third and 25 at the heel.
+The 25 degree is very noticeable, so my advice is to add a 20-degree angle at the front two-thirds and 25 at the heel.
 The western handle on the Chinese Cleaver is also a nice addition and works surprisingly well.
 However, I recommend the P03 or P04 from Shi Ba Zi Zuo over the X-211.
-A Review of the bigger version P01 can be found here, P03 and P04 do not have the weak points mentioned in the P01 and X-211 version.
+A Review of the bigger version P01 can be found here, P03 and P04 do not have the weak points mentioned in the P01 and X-211 versions.

 I N F O: